 Does that conjure up images of happy chickens pecking at their cracked corn in their pen?
 Chickens are not actually vegetarians; their natural diet includes things like grubs, worms and bugs.
 Chickens fed a diet of only grain will produce meat high in unhealthy, inflammatory omega 6 fats.
 Not healthy for anyone—not even chickens.

-On top of that, grain for chicken feed is genetically modified and grown on huge, mono-cropped farms sprayed heavily with pesticides and herbicides.
-And almost all grain crops are doused in cancer-causing glyphosate just a week or so before harvest.
+On top of that, grain for chicken feed is most times genetically modified and grown on huge, mono-cropped farms sprayed heavily with pesticides and herbicides.
+And many grain crops are doused in cancer-causing glyphosate just a week or so before harvest.
 So, your chicken is eating glyphosate-laced GMO grain, which you end up ingesting as well–with the all toxic effects on your body.

 Mono-cropping for CAFO feed also destroys biodiversity by eliminating the habitat of small animals including birds, toads, insects, worms, rabbits, mice, rats, etc. to clear fields for planting and producing grain.